On cycles in monotone grid classes of permutations: Indivisibility and coils

 Since $v_{i-\ell-1}\rightarrow v_{i-\ell}$, and $v_i\rightarrow v_{i-\ell-1}$, it follows that $v_i$ must be placed earlier than all of the points in this column.
 Thus, any horizontal placement of $v_i$ before $v_{i-\ell}$ satisfies the criteria, and all such placements are equivalent.

 The above discussion establishes that coils exist, and that the placement of each successive point $v_i$ is determined by $v_1,\dots,v_{i-1}$.
-In other words, there are at most $2\ell$ coils of any length $n>\ell$: after fixing the cell in which $v_1$ is placed ($\ell$ choices) and then the cell that contains $v_2$ (two choices), the coil is uniquely determined.
-Furthermore, by considering the orientation of and the number of entries in each cell of the coil, it is straightforward to establish that these $2\ell$ coils are distinct, although we do not require this fact in what follows.
+More precisely, after fixing the cell in which $v_1$ is placed ($\ell$ choices) and then the cell that contains $v_2$ (two choices), the rest of the coil is uniquely determined.
+In particular, there are therefore precisely $2\ell$ distinct coils of any length $n>\ell$, although we do not require this fact in what follows.
 Finally, observe that this collection of $2\ell$ coils naturally partitions into two sets depending on the direction in which the cycle is traversed.
 In some simple grids this partition is determined by whether each coil proceeds clockwise or anticlockwise around the cycle, but in general we consider the order in which the cells of the cycle are visited by each coil.
 We call this order the \emph{chirality} of a coil.
 An example of a coil is illustrated in Figure~\ref{fig-coil-example}.

 We now record a number of other observations about coils.
 First, in any row or column, the vertices are linearly ordered according to the ordering

 and when we restrict to cell $i\pmod{\ell}$ we have $v_i\rightarrow v_{i-\ell}\rightarrow v_{i-2\ell}\rightarrow\cdots$.
 This implies that the points $v_1,\dots,v_\ell$ are the last points in their cells, and they form a directed cycle.